Logo and Usage

 Guidelines for Use

 The words “Blue Button,” the Blue Button logo, the Blue Button Combined Logo and the slogan “Download My Data” are what consumers look for when they want electronic access to their health data.
-You are free to use these Service Marks consistent with the guidelines listed below.
+You are free to use these Service Marks as long as you follow the guidelines and Service Mark Use Rules below.
 Additional information can be found in the Questions and Answer section.

 First, the Blue Button Marks are to be used to identify electronic access to health data views, downloads, and transmissions.
 Health data includes clinical, demographic, financial (explanation of benefits or invoices) and other information related to the health and medical care of a patient.